 Opening night was insane – I was lucky enough to be in the team that both opened and closed the run, backstage we were all so excited but nervous too – we had lots of encouragement from everyone and the adult cast were great at giving us high fives and kind words just to let us know we were all in it together.

-Can you tell us about being in the cast of Matilda the Musical both in the West End and on the UK tour?
+Can you tell us about being in the cast of the Royal Shakespeare Company’s Matilda The Musical both in the West End and on the UK tour?

 I was really lucky to play the role of Eric in both the West End and the final leg of the UK Tour, I don’t think there are many children who have been lucky enough to do both.
-Matilda is a really iconic musical, it’s won tons of awards, and eight years into its West End run, it’s still so popular.
+The Royal Shakespeare Company’s Matilda The Musical is a really iconic musical, it’s won tons of awards, and eight years into its West End run, it’s still so popular.
 I think it’s the one musical every kid would love to be in so to be cast twice in the London and UK productions was a huge honour for me.

 I was also really lucky to be cast alongside a great cast of other children and adults.
 Our London cast get together regularly and we love to support each other in new projects.
 I went to watch our Mrs Phelps – Malinda Parris – as Mrs Corry in Mary Poppins recently.
 We love to see what everyone goes on to do.